One thing many amateur gym-goers get wrong is how they split their time and effort for certain body parts.

 8. Cable Curl

-You’ll need a cable or full Smith machine to do these and set the cables to the lowest position.
+You’ll need a cable or full Smith machine to do cable curls and set the cables to the lowest position.

 Hold onto the handle with a straight arm, step forward to get some tension, and slowly start to bend your elbow.